Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Dual-space Bayesian inference for constrained inverse problems

 \subsection{Augmented Lagrangian formulation}

 While the standard Lagrangian provides the correct solution at its saddle point, it does not penalize constraint violations during the iterative process, which can lead to ill-conditioning.
-The augmented Lagrangian method \citep{AghamiryGholamiOperto2019, GholamiAghamiryOperto2022, AghazadeGholami2025} addresses this by adding a quadratic penalty term that penalizes deviations from the wave equation:
+The AL method \citep{AghamiryGholamiOperto2019, GholamiAghamiryOperto2022, AghazadeGholami2025} addresses this by adding a quadratic penalty term that penalizes deviations from the wave equation:

 where $\mu > 0$ is the penalty parameter.
 The solution to the constrained problem~\ref{eq:constrained-fwi} corresponds to a saddle point: